Stryxxe/RDEmain/OCR_AUTO_FILL_IMPLEMENTATION_PLAN.md

 **Duration**: 1-2 weeks
 **Priority**: High

-**Note**: All OCR processing happens in Laravel/PHP.
-No external API calls.
+**Note**: OCR processing is performed by the Python microservice; Laravel orchestrates calls to it and adds parsing/validation.

 #### 3.1 Create OCR Controller